consento-org/hlc/Readme.md

 ## Deserialization

-The system allows not just the de-/serialization of timestamps using Uint8Array or Buffers:
+The system allows not just the de-/serialization of timestamps using **sortable** Uint8Array or Buffers:

 ```javascript
 HLC.codec.encode(timestamp, [byob, offset])